 Decontamination safety showers in all laboratories, Satellite Accumulation Areas and Main Storage Areas.

-First aid kits in laboratories, College Police Offices, Satellite Accumulation Areas and Main Storage Areas.
+First aid kits in laboratories, Campus Police Offices, Satellite Accumulation Areas and Main Storage Areas.

-Chemical splash goggles in all laboratories, College Police offices, Satellite Accumulation Areas and Main Storage Areas.
+Chemical splash goggles in all laboratories, Campus Police offices, Satellite Accumulation Areas and Main Storage Areas.

-Chemical resistant rubber boots stored in College Police Offices or outside Main Accumulation Areas.
+Chemical resistant rubber boots stored in Campus Police Offices or outside Main Accumulation Areas.

 ACCIDENT RESPONSE ACTIONS